nathanshearer/gentooinstall/readme.txt

       bios-lilo
       uefi-refind  default
   -d, --destination /mnt/gentoo
-    Install into this location.
+    Install into this destination.
 If a directory is provided, then install into that directory.
 If an empty block device is provided, then it will be partitioned and mounted.
-Default mountpoint is "/mnt/gentoo".
+Default destination is "/mnt/gentoo".
   --destination-root-partuuid 00000000-0000-0000-0000-000000000000
     Specify the destination root partuuid instead of automatically detecting it.
   -h, --help